verrazzano/verrazzano/install/install-olcne.md

 ```

 ### 5. Verify the Verrazzano install
 Verrazzano installs multiple objects in multiple namespaces.
-All the pods in the `verrazzano-system` namespaces in the `Running` status does not guarantee, but likely indicates, that Verrazzano is up and running.
+All the pods in the `verrazzano-system` namespaces in the `Running` state does not guarantee, but likely indicates, that Verrazzano is up and running.
 ```
 kubectl get pods -n verrazzano-system verrazzano-admission-controller-84d6bc647c-7b8tl   1/1     Running   0          5m13s